jhupiterz/Biosignatures/README.md

 # Credits

 Please cite this work as follows:
-Hartz, J. (2020).
-Biosignatures in fossil sinters: implications for astrobiology strategies.
-(In prep)
+Hartz, J. (2021).
+Quantitative framework for astrobiology strategies and in situ biogenic assessments (In prep)